CLRmatchNet: Enhancing Curved Lane Detection with Deep Matching Process: Introduction

-We introduce a novel approach named MatchNet, a tiny neural network with the ability to learn a more accurate label assignment process while dynamically determining the number of predictions assigned to each GT.
+We introduce a novel approach for the label assignment process named MatchNet, a tiny neural network with the ability to learn a more accurate label assignment process while dynamically determining the number of predictions assigned to each GT.
 MatchNet has been incorporated into the state-of-the-art lane detection network, Cross Layer Refinement Network for Lane Detection (CLRNet) \cite{CLRNet}.
-In this integration, MatchNet replaces the conventional classic label assignment process with a sub-module deep neural network.
+In this integration, MatchNet replaces the conventional classic label assignment process with a submodule deep neural network.
 We refer to the full integrated model as CLRmatchNet.
-Fig.\ref{bestresult} illustrates the results of our improved approach compared to CLRNet.
-Clearly, our method has a significant influence on the final lane detection, outperforming the initial CLRNet’s results.
+Fig. \ref{fig:bestresult} illustrates the results of our improved approach compared to CLRNet.
+Clearly, our method has a significant influence on the final lane detection, outperforming the initial CLRNet's results.
+Our main contributions can be summarized as follows: \begin{itemize} \item \textit{\textbf{Deep learning-based label assignment}}: Our work introduces an approach that aims to enhance models' performance by utilizing a submodule of a neural network mechanism for label assignment during training, instead of relying on classical cost functions that are low-dimensional and limited in challenging scenarios. \item \textit{\textbf{Enhanced performance of curved lanes}}: Our novel matching network significantly improves the detection capability of challenging lane types, such as curved lanes, while maintaining comparable performance across other testing categories. \item \textit{\textbf{Enhance confidence values of the true positive lane}}: Using MatchNet has substantially increased our confidence in lane detection, improving our ability to distinguish between true-positive and false-positive detections.
+First, low-confidence true predictions are now detected with greater confidence.
+Moreover, this enables us to set a higher final confidence threshold for detections, consequently minimizing false positive detections. \item \textit{\textbf{Optimized number of predictions selection}}: In the training phase, the label assignment module is responsible for matching the predictions with GTs in each image.
+It aims to selects the k most suitable matches for each GT, closely aligning with it, with a maximum of four matches allowed.
+Our approach optimizes the selection of k for each scenario utilizing MatchNet scores for each prediction-GT pair.
+Matches exceeding a predefined confidence threshold, are considered positives. \end{itemize}